Media, Pennsylvania: 18th century

-Chester County, Pennsylvania was divided in 1789, the eastern portion becoming Delaware County, Pennsylvania.
+In 1789, Chester County, Pennsylvania was divided, with the eastern portion becoming Delaware County, Pennsylvania.

+19th century

 The area in the center of the new county remained rural through 1850.
 On March 11, 1850, the Commonwealth of Pennsylvania by Special Act of Assembly incorporated the Borough of Media, and made the sale of malt and spirituous liquors unlawful within its borders.
 At the same time, the county seat of Delaware County was moved to Media from Chester.
 The borough was formed from four farms purchased by the county, totaling only 480 acre.
 The borders of the borough have not changed since that time.

 Streets were plotted in a rectangular grid around the location of the new courthouse, lots were sold at public auctions, and the construction of houses began.
 Sources agree that Minshall Painter, a descendant of Thomas Minshall, suggested the name "Media", but do not agree on the reason.
-The name most likely comes from the borough's "median" location in the direct center of Delaware County.
-In 1940, the Pennsylvania guide described Media by noting that "[t]he majority of its houses, almost all built since the Civil War, sit far back on shaded lawns and seem somewhat gloomy.
-The borough has a large and prosperous business section and a few small industrial plants; many townspeople work in Philadelphia or Chester."
+The name most likely comes from the borough's median location in the direct center of Delaware County.